The best way to discover the beauty of Oman is to get in a car and drive!

 Salalah is on the southwestern coast of Oman, a good 1000kms from Muscat (about 9 hours drive time), close to the Yemeni border.
 Salalah’s claim to fame is the Khareef – a summer monsoon that brings lush greenness and cooler temperatures over July and August, making it an attractive destination for Middle East residents looking to escape the heat.

-The easiest way to reach Shalalah is by air, again Oman Air has regional flights from Muscat, or budget airlines FlyDubai and Air Arabia.
+The easiest way to reach Shalalah is by air, Oman Air has regional flights from Muscat, or budget airlines FlyDubai and Air Arabia operate from the UAE.
 Flights here, especially during the Khareef, are not cheap!

 Oman driving information for first timers